March 17, 2026: Plenary Sessions

 The Simmons Leadership Conference has always been about more than a single day — it’s about how we show up for one another, for our organizations, and for the future we are shaping together.

-Joyce Kulhawik and Kristen Palson welcome attendees to SLC47 and set the tone for a day grounded in connection, courage, and possibility.
-Together, they invite participants to be fully present, engage deeply with one another, and step into a shared leadership experience designed to inspire action — not just insight.
+Joyce Kulhawik and Kristen Palson open SLC47 by setting the tone for a day grounded in connection, courage, and possibility.
+Together, they invite participants to be fully present, engage deeply, and step into a shared leadership experience designed to inspire action — not just insight.

-These remarks mark the beginning of the Thrive365 journey, framing the conference as both a powerful moment in time and the start of a year-long commitment to learning, growth, and connected leadership.
+These opening moments mark the beginning of the Thrive365 journey, framing the conference as both a powerful moment in time and the launch of a year-long commitment to learning, growth, and Connected Leadership.

 Dr. Nadya Zhexembayeva